JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

     (Ptr{Uint8},)

-In practice, especially when providing reusable functionality, one generally wraps ``ccall`` uses in Julia functions that set up arguments and then check for errors in whatever manner the C or Fortran function indicates them, propagating to the Julia caller as exceptions.
+In practice, especially when providing reusable functionality, one generally wraps :func:`ccall` uses in Julia functions that set up arguments and then check for errors in whatever manner the C or Fortran function indicates them, propagating to the Julia caller as exceptions.
 This is especially important since C and Fortran APIs are notoriously